All animals are protected from harm by law. In addition, animal owners are responsible for ensuring that their pets have all of their needs met.

 Cats Protection is a welfare and rehoming charity and is not able to investigate or prosecute cases of cruelty.

-The penalties for committing an act of cruelty, or failing to meet your cat's welfare needs, include a ban from owning animals, a fine of up to £20,000, or a six-month prison sentence.
+Penalties for committing an act of cruelty, or failing to meet your cat's welfare needs, also include a ban from owning animals.

 The Act increases the minimum age that anyone can buy a cat or other animal to 16.